 While, at its resolution, Much Ado would appear to approve blind faith, it at the same time undercuts it.
 The “faith” Claudio invests in act V is hardly faith in his new fiancée—who might turn out to be an “Ethiope” for all he knows or seems to care—but rather a pledge to the same code which has governed and in a sense produced much of the foregoing unhappiness.
 Furthermore, emerging from their simulation of mutual aversion, Beatrice and Benedick stand closest to the audience by the end of the play, and neither articulates any creed of blind faith.
 But where they are committed to a love qualified by “reason,” we sense in Claudio’s and Hero’s rediscovery only relief in their newly codified, conventional pledge.

-That Claudio recovers Hero is due, then, to his allegiance to a code of honor which is economic in structure (he must “satisfy” Leonato) and paranoid in character.
-To live by this code is to protect one's credit in a market where value is registered against the standard of “truth.”
+That Claudio recovers Hero is due, then, to his allegiance to a code of honor that is economic in structure (he must “satisfy” Leonato) and paranoid in character.
+To live by this code is to protect one’s credit in a market where value is registered against the standard of “truth.”
 But that standard is immaterial and unquantifiable, and furthermore is itself the product of faith—“credit” in another (verbal) sense.
 The code is thus self-referential and self-sustaining, kept in operation only by a communal faith, blind investment in its nothingness.
 Response to violations of the code must be systematic and automatic.

-When redress for 'giving the lie' is an obligatory duel, the balance is righted only by the elimination of one party; otherwise the cycle of reciprocation would escalate beyond the principles and draw in all others bound to them by kinship or honor.
-When the violence is properly coded—as it is not by the impotent Escalus in Romeo and Juliet —the damage may be contained.
-The code equates verbal assault with mortal violence and thus re-secures the lock hold of reputation on credit, of language on selfhood.
-When vulnerability to others' testimony becomes, as it was increasingly becoming in the late 16th century, a danger to one's integrity as a self, one responds by coding perceived threats in the register of physical violence and by constricting the circuit of exchange.
+When redress for “giving the lie” is an obligatory duel, the balance is righted only by the elimination of one party; otherwise the cycle of reciprocation would escalate beyond the principles and draw in all others bound to them by kinship or honor.
+When the violence is properly coded—as it is not by the impotent Escalus in Romeo and Juliet—the damage may be contained.
+The code equates verbal assault with mortal violence and thus resecures the lock hold of reputation on credit, of language on selfhood.
+When vulnerability to others’ testimony becomes, as it was increasingly becoming in the late 16th century, a danger to one’s integrity as a self, one responds by coding perceived threats in the register of physical violence and by constricting the circuit of exchange.